 1202.
 Leave in respect of transfer

-(1) Subject to subregulation (2), where a member is appointed to a position, whether by transfer or promotion, necessitating a change of his residence he is allowed to take 2 days off duty — one day in respect of the packing and loading of his household goods and effects and one day in respect of their unpacking and unloading.
+(1) Subject to subregulation (2), where a member is appointed to a position, whether by transfer or promotion, necessitating a change of the member’s residence the member is allowed to take 2 days off duty — one day in respect of the packing and loading of the member’s household goods and effects and one day in respect of their unpacking and unloading.

-(2) A member is not allowed to take the leave granted under subregulation (1) on any day on which he is required to attend court or to any other pressing duty.
+(2) A member is not allowed to take the leave granted under subregulation (1) on any day on which the member is required to attend court or to any other pressing duty.

+[Regulation 1202 amended in Gazette 20 May 2014 p.
+1617 and 1618.]

 1203.
 Commissioner to be notified of transfer

-A member or cadet moving from one station or office to another for the purpose of taking up a position, whether by transfer or promotion, shall —
+A member moving from one station or office to another for the purpose of taking up a position, whether by transfer or promotion, shall —

-(a) notify the Commissioner through the regional officer of the region from which he is moving of the —
+(a) notify the Commissioner through the regional officer of the region from which the member is moving of the —

-(i) date that he intends to cease duty at the station or office from which he is moving;
+(i) date that the member intends to cease duty at the station or office from which the member is moving;

-(ii) date of his intended departure for the station to which he is appointed;
+(ii) date of the member’s intended departure for the station to which the member is appointed;

-(iii) time and date that his quarters, whether supplied by the Government or not, are to be vacated by him;
+(iii) time and date that the member’s quarters, whether supplied by the Government or not, are to be vacated by the member;

 and

-(b) as soon as possible after his arrival at the region to which he is appointed notify the Commissioner through the regional officer of the region to which he is appointed of the —
+(b) as soon as possible after the member’s arrival at the region to which the member is appointed notify the Commissioner through the regional officer of the region to which the member is appointed of the —

-(i) time and date of his arrival; and
+(i) time and date of the member’s arrival; and

-(ii) time and date that his quarters are occupied by him and indicating whether they are Government or private quarters; and
+(ii) time and date that the member’s quarters are occupied by the member and indicating whether they are Government or private quarters; and

-(iii) time and date that he intends to commence duty in relation to his appointment.
+(iii) time and date that the member intends to commence duty in relation to the member’s appointment.

+[Regulation 1203 amended in Gazette 20 May 2014 p.
+1611, 1615, 1617 and 1618.]

 1203A.
 Specialist equipment to be returned

-When a member or cadet is to be transferred from a specialist area, the member or cadet is to ensure that all items of specialist equipment issued to the member or cadet are returned to the officer in charge before the member or cadet actually leaves that specialist area.
+When a member is to be transferred from a specialist area, the member is to ensure that all items of specialist equipment issued to the member are returned to the officer in charge before the member actually leaves that specialist area.

 [Regulation 1203A inserted in Gazette 2 Feb 2007 p.
-251.]
+251; amended in Gazette 20 May 2014 p.
+1611-12.]

 1204.
 Removal allowance

-(1) Subject to subregulation (2), a member or cadet who is moved from one position to another or is required by the Commissioner to vacate one house to occupy another —
+(1) Subject to subregulation (2), a member who is moved from one position to another or is required by the Commissioner to vacate one house to occupy another —

 (a) in the public interest; or